golevelup/nestjs/packages/rabbitmq/README.md

 ### Dealing with the amqp original message

-In some scenarios, it wil be useful to get the original amqp message (to retrieve the fields, properties...).
+In some scenarios, it will be useful to get the original amqp message (to retrieve the fields, properties...).

 The raw message is passed to the consumer as a second argument.